 - 1. Reminds Contracting States that with regard to airports and air navigation services they alone remain responsible for the commitments they have assumed under Article 28 of the Convention regardless of what entity or entities operate the airports or air navigation services concerned; - 2.
+Urges Contracting States to cooperate in the recovery of costs of multinational air navigation facilities and services and to consider the use of the provisional Council policy guidance on the allocation of GNSS costs;

-Urges Contracting States to cooperate actively in the recovery of costs of multinational air navigation facilities and services; - 3.
-Requests the Council to provide economic, and organizational and managerial advice to Contracting States on the provision of airports and air navigation services; - 4.
-Requests the Council to keep the economic situation of airports and air navigation services under review and make reports thereon to Contracting States at appropriate intervals; and - 5.
+- 3. Requests the Council to continue to develop ICAO's policy and guidance material with a view to contributing to increased efficiency and improved cost-effectiveness in the provision and operation of airports and air navigation services, including the foundation for a sound cooperation between providers and users; - 4.
+Requests the Council to continue its refinement of its policy guidance on the allocation of GNSS costs and the coordination of technical, legal and economic aspects, including cost-efficient interoperability; - 5.
+Requests the Council to promote ICAO's policies on user charges and related guidance material, including organizational and managerial advice, in order to increase the awareness and knowledge of them among States and commercialized and privatized airports and air navigation services entities: - 6.
+Requests the Council to keep the economic situation of airports and air navigation services under review and make reports thereon to Contracting States at appropriate intervals; and - 7.
 Urges Contracting States to make every effort to provide with the least possible delay the financial data relating to their airports and air navigation services to enable Council to provide such advice and prepare such reports.